-In order to determine if pain in the upper back is coming from arthritis of the facet joints, a diagnostic procedure called medial branch blocks is performed.
-This procedure is done by placing a small amount of local anesthetic on the medial branch nerve, which sits over the joint.
-While the medial branch nerve is anesthetized, the pain transmitted from the upper back should be significantly improved - helping to localize the source of your upper back pain.
+In order to determine if pain in the neck, head, or shoulder region is coming from arthritis of the facet joints, we use a diagnostic procedure called medial branch diagnostic blocks.
+The goal of this procedure is to place a small amount of local anesthetic on the medial branch nerve, which sits over the joint.
+While the medial branch nerve is anesthetized, the pain transmitted from the neck should be significantly improved - helping us to localize the source of your neck pain.

-Thoracic Medial Branch Diagnostic Blocks
+Cervical Medial Branch Diagnostic Blocks